agenteo/agenteo.github.com/source/_posts/2015-04-17-ruby-on-rails-partials-are-slowing-you-down.md

 ## Impact on a real application

-Before writing this I was working on a production application and merged existing partials in a single template and benchmarks gave again negligible difference in response times.
-Taking out partials from your application is the most accurate benchmark you can run--be rigorous and run local tests before assuming the change brings any benefit remember:
+Before writing the article I was testing merging partials in an existing production application and benchmarks gave **negligible difference in response times**.
+Taking out partials from **your** application is the most accurate benchmark you can run but be rigorous and run local tests before assuming the change brings any benefit--if it does load test to get a definitive answer.
+Also remember:

 * run the application in production mode
 * any first call is always significantly slower because of framework startup and database query costs
 * be aware of any caching on your system and on databases or APIs you use

-If there is a significant improvement locally deploy and load test the change to get a definitive answer. **I've seen garbage collection (GC) manifesting in partial rendering with response time randomly fluctuating** like:
+**I've seen garbage collection (GC) manifesting in partial rendering with response time randomly fluctuating** like:

 {% highlight bash %}
 Rendered articles/_article.html.erb (0.2ms)